 **OFFER UNDER CONSIDERATION **

-Communications to the area are very good.
-Portpatrick is served by regular buses to Stranraer and there are main line railway stations in Stranraer, Dumfries and Lockerbie providing excellent links to both the north and south.
-Ferry services to Northern Ireland are available at Cairnryan, just north of Stranraer.
-There are regular flights to other parts of the UK, Ireland and Continental Europe from Prestwick Airport, which is about 66 miles North.
-Meoul Croft House is approximately 98 miles from Glasgow Airport and approximately 132 miles from Edinburgh Airport.
+Communications to the area are good.
+There are mainline railway stations in both Dumfries and Lockerbie, providing excellent links to both the north and south.
+The M74 motorway network is 42 miles distant, and there are regular flights to other parts of the UK, Ireland and Continental Europe from Prestwick Airport 63 miles north, and Edinburgh and Glasgow both 96 miles